Convex polytopes in restricted point sets in $\mathbb{R}^d$: Acknowledgments

 \section{Acknowledgments}

 We thank Adrian Dumitrescu and Csaba D.\ T\'oth for useful comments about the previous version of the paper, and in particular for alerting us of an error therein.
-The parameter $\lambda$ in the proof of \Cref{thm:upperbound_specified} was not in the interval $\left(\frac{d-2}{d-1}, \frac{d}{d+1}\right)$.
+The parameter $\lambda$ in the proof of \Cref{thm:upperbound_specified} was not in the interval $\bigl(\frac{d-2}{d-1}, \frac{d}{d+1}\bigr)$.
+The second author thanks Yisai Xue for assistance during the revision of this paper, and Minghui Ouyang for helpful discussions on \Cref{append:covol}.